peter279k/fhir-data-generator/README.md

 - Preparing the `pipenv` environment.
 - Running the `pipenv install -e .`.
 - Running the `pipenv run pytest -vv` to run unit tests.
-- Running the `pipenv run pytest --cov-report html` to run unit tests and generate coverage report with the HTML format.
+- Running the `pipenv run pytest --cov --cov-report html` to run unit tests and generate coverage report with the HTML format.
 The report will be generated in the `htmlcov` directory.

 # Publishing package steps